ommmishra/JDBC-Apps/README.md

 in learning the basics of JAVA DATABASE CONNECTIVITY.Before you start with this program you must have a brief understanding of database and SQL(Structured Query Language).

-**The featured program works specifically with MySQL so make sure you are wll versed in the SQL clauses.**
+**The featured program works specifically with MySQL so make sure you are well versed in the SQL clauses.**

 First of all the things you require: JDK(Java Dvelopment Kit)(Obviously as you are running java programs), A suitable IDE or Vim is the best choice if you are used to it, MySQL installed in your computer, A suitable JDBC Driver, since we are using MySQL we will use ConnectorJ.